 How do I handle privacy and legal compliance when working with the HubSpot platform?

-Under GDPR, companies need a lawful reason to use and process contact data and must keep records of consent and evidence other lawful purposes of processing.
+Under GDPR, companies need a legal reason to use and process contact data and must keep records of consent and evidence other legal purposes of processing.

-Legal basis for processing contact's data contact property allows you to collect, track, and store lawful basis of processing via contract, legitimate interest, and/or consent for your HubSpot contacts.
+Legal basis for processing contact's data contact property allows you to collect, track, and store legal basis of processing via contract, legitimate interest, and/or consent for your HubSpot contacts.